Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Conclusion and Future Work

-Future work will extend this study along several dimensions.
-We plan to broaden the dataset and taxonomy across programming languages, execution environments, and deployment contexts.
-We will investigate provider-agnostic adapters with compatibility checking, stronger model--code contracts with validation and graceful degradation, and state-safety mechanisms that support recovery in long-running control loops.
-We also aim to develop self-diagnosing and self-healing agents, improve observability through standardised telemetry and execution traces, and construct realistic testbeds and reliability benchmarks for agentic systems.
-Finally, we plan to release public benchmarks and explore automated repair techniques that map observed symptoms to likely root causes and corrective actions.

-By systematically characterising fault types, symptoms, and propagation pathways in real-world agentic AI software, this work contributes empirical foundations and actionable guidance for improving the reliability, diagnosability, and trustworthiness of next-generation autonomous systems.
+Future work will extend this study along several directions.
+We plan to broaden the dataset to include additional programming languages, deployment environments, and industrial systems.
+We will investigate stronger model-code interface contracts and validation mechanisms that reduce errors when translating LLM outputs into structured program actions.
+We also aim to develop improved observability and diagnostic techniques for agent pipelines, including structured execution traces and automated debugging support.
+By systematically characterising fault types, symptoms, and propagation pathways in real-world agentic AI software, this work provides empirical foundations for improving the reliability, diagnosability, and engineering practices of agentic AI systems.